formly-js/angular-formly/README.md

 ---
 ##### validators (object)
 >`validators` is an object where the keys are the name of the validity (to be passed to `$setValidity`) and the values are functions or expressions which returns true if it is valid.
-Templates can pass this option to the `formly-custom-validation` directive which will add a parser to the `ngModel` controller of the field.
-The property value can be a function which is passed the `$viewValue` of the field and the field's scope.
-It can also be an expression which will be evaluated with `value` (the `$viewValue`) and all properties on the field's scope (like `result` and `options`). **Note:** Formly will utilize the `$validators` pipeline (introduced in angular 1.3) if available, otherwise it will fallback to `$parsers`.
+Templates can pass this option to the `formly-custom-validation` directive which will add a parser (or validator, see note) to the `ngModel` controller of the field.
+The validator can be a function or string expression and will be evaluated using `formlyEval` from `formlyUtils` see below for more information. **Note:** Formly will utilize the `$validators` pipeline (introduced in angular 1.3) if available, otherwise it will fallback to `$parsers`.
 If you are using angular 1.3, you can also use the `$asyncValidators` pipeline by adding the property `isAsync = true` to your validator function.

 ###### Default
 >`undefined`